statecharts/statecharts.github.io/state-machine-state-explosion.md

 ![Simple state machine with two states, valid and invalid](valid-invalid.svg)

+We can introduce the new traits "enaled / disabled" as a parallel state, living "alongside" the valid/invalid state.

+/* TK parallel states

+Etc for changed, unchanged.

+We have six states, and six transitions.
+Clearly the parallel states scale better.

+## Alternatives

-In a statechart world, states are organized hierarchically, so when we want to model a new trait, we try to understand how this new trait matches the existing states.
+In a statechart world, states can be organized hierarchically, so when we want to model a new trait, we can attempt to understand how this new trait matches the existing states.
+Perhaps they are not so orthogonal?

 In the first case (enabled / disabled) we could decide that the valid/invalid trait is only actually useful when we are in the _enabled_ state.